payne/slick-course/lessons/lessons.md

  ON artist.id = album.artistId;
 ```

 An explicit join is exactly that.
 Where we specify exactly what kind of join we want to perform.
-In this case it is
-an ```INNER JOIN``` and we specify exactly what the join criteria should be with the ```ON``` clause.
-Everything from
-the ```FROM``` to the semi-colon is part of the ```FROM``` clause so we can still provide wheres and sort clauses.
+In this case it is an ```INNER JOIN``` and we specify exactly what the join criteria should be with the ```ON``` clause.
+Everything from the ```FROM``` to the semi-colon is part of the ```FROM``` clause so we can still provide wheres and sort clauses.

-When are are saying what tables we want to select from we are giving the database no choice as to how to implement this.
+When we are saying what tables we want to select from we are giving the database no choice as to how to implement this.
-This is a good thing in that it gives up complete control over the join semantics and a bad thing in that we do not
-give the database any control.
-So if we know exactly what we are doing and we are right about it this is a great way
-of writing a query.
+This is a good thing in that it gives up complete control over the join semantics and a bad thing in that we do not give the database any control.
+So if we know exactly what we are doing and we are right about it.
+This is a great way of writing a query.

 ## 3110 # Joins - Explicit joins - In Slick